 Intentional or purposeful destruction or damage to school or Board buildings or property by means of fire.
 Anything, such as fire, that endangers school property and its occupants will not be tolerated.
-Arson is a felony as set forth by Board policy 5513 - Care of School Property
+Arson is a felony.
+5513 - Care of School Property